juj/fbcp-ili9341/README.md

 In addition to the above CMake directives, there are various defines scattered around the codebase, mostly in [config.h](https://github.com/juj/fbcp-ili9341/blob/master/config.h), that control different runtime options.
 Edit those directly to further tune the behavior of the program.
 In particular, after you have finished with the setup, you may want to remove the `#define STATISTICS` line in `config.h`.

-##### Tuning CPU Usage

-Diffing frames to produce minimal SPI communication task lists takes up some performance, so expect to see a moderate backround CPU load coming from fbcp-ili9341.
-The default build configuration of fbcp-ili9341 is optimized towards maximum performance on the Pi 3, and towards battery saving on the Pi Zero.
-Check out the build option `ALL_TASKS_SHOULD_DMA` in `config.h`.
-Enabling that option in the build optimizes towards saving battery at the expense of performance, whereas building with that option disabled causes fbcp-ili9341 to strive towards maximum screen refresh rate.

-To further reduce power consumption beyond enabling `ALL_TASKS_SHOULD_DMA`, try enabling `USE_GPU_VSYNC`, and/or lowering `TARGET_FRAME_RATE` in `display.h` - set it to e.g. 40 or 30.
-Currently Pi Zero will not likely reach 60fps except in NES games.

-If https://github.com/raspberrypi/userland/issues/440 is resolved in the future, CPU usage on Pi Zero is possible to improve.

 ##### Launching the display driver at startup

 To set up the driver to launch at startup, edit the file `/etc/rc.local` in `sudo` mode, and add a line